KTWangster/Hangman/README.md

 # Hangman

-A classic version of the Hangman game.
+A classic version of the Hangman game in Python3.